KnowledgeCaptureAndDiscovery/DISK-UI/docs/admin-guide/configuration.md

 The configuration contains four major sections:

 - Data Adapters: This section contains the list of data adapters that are used to retrieve data from the data sources.
-- Method Adapters: This section contains the list of method adapters that are used to retrieve data from the data sources.
+- Method Adapters: This section contains the list of method adapters that are used to run workflows for data analysis.
-- Question Templates: This section contains the list of question templates that are used to generate questions.
+- Question Templates: This section contains the list of question templates that are used to create new questions.
-- Vocabularies: This section contains the list of vocabularies that are used to describe the domain.
+- Vocabularies: This section contains the list of ontologies that are used to describe the domain.

 ### Data Adapters